JuliaLang/www.julialang.org/blog/2016/02/iteration.md

 If desired you can package this back up in a `CartesianIndex`, or just use it directly (with splatting) for indexing.
-The compiler optimizes all these operations away, so there is no actual "cost" to constucting objects in this way.
+The compiler optimizes all these operations away, so there is no actual "cost" to constructing objects in this way.

 Why is iteration disallowed?
 One reason is to support the following: